debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ## ThingPark X Location Engine Network Interface Translator setup guide

-The ThingPark X Location Engine Network Interface Translator (TPXLE-NIT) can be used with Abeeway devices connected through Helium and TTN networks.
+The ThingPark X Location Engine Network Interface Translator (TPXLE-NIT) can be used to interface Abeeway trackers connected through 3rd party network servers (e.g. Helium or TTN) to ThingPark X Location Engine and the [Abeeway Device Manager][3].
-An instance of this interface translator is already hosted at Actility cloud and can be tested to connect Abeeway Devices to the [Abeeway Device Manager][3] application.
+An instance of this interface translator is already hosted in the ThingPark cloud, but you can setup your own (contact us).

-The following steps explain how to set up this connectivity.
+The following steps explain how to use the hosted TPXLE-NIT.

 ### 1. Sign up for a new ThingPark Community account.